This post is also available in: Dutch

 If this undesired behavior can however continue unhindered, a huge problem will arise for the victim, which he or she often cannot easily talk about with teammates or family.
 Sometimes the problem “gets solved by itself”, for example when the victim in question quits and leaves the club.
 It goes without saying that this is not the solution that clubs such as Sovicos stand for.
 Everyone should be able to feel at home within our club and be able to be themselves!

-Within Sovicos, the positions of confidential counselor are filled by two people, the undersigned … and Yvonne Nieuwmans.
+Within Sovicos, the positions of confidential contact counselor are filled by two people, Brenda van Laar and Vincent Sikkes.